 - A GPA of at least 3.5 in each of the last two Fall/Winters of the program; and - b.
 A GPA of at least 3.5 on the last ★60 of the program.
-If determination of the last ★60 requires consideration of one or more courses from a given Fall/Winter or Session, then all courses from that Fall/Winter or Session will be used in calculating whether the student has achieved a 3.5 average for the purposes of qualifying for First-class Honors.
+If determination of the last ★60 requires consideration of one or more courses from a given term then all work from that term is included in the calculation for the purposes of qualifying for First-class Honors.